secretchaingirl/enigma-millionaires-problem/README.md

 An implementation of Yao's Millionaire Problem using the Enigma Protocol based on the [Secret Contracts: Now New and Improved!](https://blog.enigma.co/secret-contracts-now-new-and-improved-df742393d6d8) article.

-The DApp allows "*millionaires*" to enter their net worth and see who is the richest without revealing their financial data to the world.
+The DApp allows "*millionaires*" to enter their net worth and see who is the richest without revealing their wealth.

 ![](docs/MPDApp.png)